mfikes/nash-this/README.md

 3. Build using `java -cp cljs.jar:src clojure.main release.clj`
 4. Run using `$JAVA_HOME/bin/jjs out/main.js`

-You will see output like:
+With 8u40 or later you will see output like:

 ```
 10